decentraland/adr/content/ADR-25-explorer-repositories-decoupling-.md

 - The typescript project contains a thin layer with the `unity-interface` and all the code that is directly related to the browser renderer (GIFs, mouse events wrapper, audio, video, etc).

-- An independent Unity project contains the Renderer Package, the web specific entry point (InitialScene + Main + etc) and any web specific components that may be needed.
+- An independent Unity project contains the Renderer Package, the web-specific entry point (InitialScene + Main + etc), and any web-specific components that may be needed.

 ![resources/ADR-25-explorer-repositories-decoupling/image-2.svg](resources/ADR-25-explorer-repositories-decoupling/image-2.svg)